 Social Security Disability for Mental Illness in Detroit

-If you’re suffering from a mental illness, you know how debilitating it can be.
+If you’re living with mental illness, you know how debilitating it is.

 To outsiders, you may appear to be in perfect health.
 On the inside, you’re struggling to do routine things like getting out of bed, getting dressed and facing the day.